 The ultrafiltration membranes range from 1,000-100,000 molecular weight cut off (MWCO), and the applied pressure is relatively low.
 Salts, sugars, organic acids and smaller peptides pass through the pores while proteins, fats and polysaccharides are retained.

 With our ultrafiltration spiral membranes you can fractionate a feed stream into two distinct streams, with each stream containing dissolved components with different molecular weights.

 Alfa Laval offers different ultrafiltration membrane types:

 UF-pHt™ membranes tolerate high temperatures and pH values.
 The membranes are made of polysulphone or polyethersulphone on polypropylene support material.
 MWCO values range between 2,000 and 100,000 Dalton.
 Most of the spiral membranes are USDA approved and Halal certified.

 The UF-PP membranes are made of fluoro polymer, polysulphone, regenerated cellulose acetate or composite fluoro polymer on polypropylene support material.
 MWCO values range from 1,000 to 100,000 MWCO.
-Certain types are Halal certified.
+One type is Halal certified.

 The UF-PET spiral membranes are based on polyester support material.
-The polymeric membrane is made of polysulphone, polyethersulphone or regenerated cellulose acetate.
-MWCO values range between 5,000 and 25,000 MWCO.
+The polymeric membrane is made of polysulphone, polyethersulphone or regenerated cellulose acetate with up to 100,000 MWCO values.
 Certain types are USDA approved and we can offer products with Halal certificates upon request.

 Alfa Laval has two series of spiral membranes tailor-made for dairy applications: Dairy UF-PET and the Dairy UF-pHt™.